christian-bick/edugraph-classify-qwen3vl/README.md

 }
 ```

-The script will load the fine-tuned model, process the image along with a predefined prompt, and
+The script will load the fine-tuned adapters, process the image along with a predefined prompt, and
 print the predicted classification from the EduGraph ontology.

 ## Fine-tuning